tropxy/intec-custom-bsp/README.md

 "
 ```

-Intech current BSP only has recipes for python 3.5.3 and pyton 3.8.2, which can be found in `source/meta/recipes-devtools/`.
+Intech current BSP only has recipes for python 3.5.3 and pyton 3.8.2, which can be found in `source/meta/recipes-devtools/python` or `source/meta/recipes-devtools/python38`.

 The preferred version to be installed can be specified with a `PREFERRED_VERSION_foo` variable, that can be added to the `source/meta-in-tech-sc/conf/machine/tarragon.conf`: